Notice to patients and visitors about our new parking system

 The main car park entrance is in Bull Lane.
 It is next to the hospital’s main entrance and next to A&E. The main car park is for A&E, outpatients and all services except maternity unit services.
 All parts of the hospital can be reached on foot from here.

-The GP blood tests unit car park has only a few short stay parking spaces and is for GP bloods tests unit users and anti-coagulant clinic users only and for drop off.
+The anti-coagulant blood tests clinic car park has only a few short stay parking spaces and is for anti-coagulant clinic users only and for drop off.
 Its entrance is in Bridport Road.

 The maternity unit car park has only one entrance, which is in the westbound approach road (Sterling Way) of the A406 North Circular Road.
 The maternity unit car park is only for the use of maternity unit service users.